ganeti/ganeti/man/gnt-instance.rst

     machine version (due to e.g. outdated drivers).
 In case it's not set the default version supported by your version of kvm is used.

+migration\_caps
+    Valid for the KVM hypervisor.

+    Enable specific migration capabilities by providing a ":" separated list of supported capabilites.
+QEMU version 1.7.0 defines x-rdma-pin-all, auto-converge, zero-blocks, and xbzrle.
+Please note that while a combination of xbzrle and auto-converge might speed up the migration process significantly, the first may cause BSOD on Windows8r2 instances running on drbd.

 kvm\_path
     Valid for the KVM hypervisor.